nguyenvulebinh/deutsche-exam-b2/README.md

 ### Lesen und Schreiben (Reading and Writing)

-#### Teil 1: Beschwerden und Anweisungen verstehen
+#### Teil 1&2: Email Correspondence
-This test focuses on understanding complaints and instructions.
+This test focuses on understanding and responding to email correspondence.
+Users read emails, answer comprehension questions, and write a response according to specific instructions.
+The test features:

-#### Teil 2: Auf Beschwerden reagieren
-This test focuses on responding to complaints in written form.
+- Reading comprehension of professional emails
+- Multiple-choice questions about email content
+- Interactive writing task with a rich text editor
+- Self-assessment checklist for the writing task

 ## Core Components